kaitlinfrani/CPSC481_PONG_AI/README.md

 - pong.py
 - start.py

-Ball.py File
+## Ball.py File
 - This file controls the movement of the ball(s), and the additional balls that appear in the game

-Menu.py File
+## Menu.py File
 - This file is the menu page before beginning the game.
 It will have a play button and quit button.

-Paddles.py File
+## Paddles.py File
-- This file controls the movement of the paddles to hit the balls.
+- This file controls the movement of the paddles on the y-axis of each end of the respective player/ai courts.

-Pong.py File
+## Pong.py File
 - This is the file that allows the whole game to function.
 This controls how the player scores, wins, and loses.
+Contains the rules and the AI function

-Start.py File
+## Start.py File
 - This is the file that runs the game once the command "py ./start/py" is entered.

 ## How to Play
 Have python, pygame, and pygame-menu installed.
+You may use requirements.txt to install

+WINDOWS
+py -m pip install -r requirements.txt

+LINUX
+pip install -r requirements.txt

 Clone the repository and open up your terminal.